Meet Our IF Staff Members

 The Institute of Flight (IF) is grateful for a wonderful staff, dedicated to inspiring our community.

-Kyle is an educator for Future of Flight hired in November 2013.
-He is a recent transplant from the midwest, and holds a bachelor's and master's degree in Materials Science and Engineering from the University of Michigan.
-As an educator he is responsible for curriculum components of the Barry Smith Gliding Into Innovation and Aerospace Maker Project programs.
+As a transplant from the midwest, and holds a bachelor's and master's degree in Materials Science and Engineering from the University of Michigan.
+As an educator he is responsible for curriculum components of the Barry Smith Gliding Into Innovation and Aerospace Maker Project (AMP) programs.
 He has run the Future of Flight Makerspace since its creation in September 2014, and teaches weekly drop-in classes for anyone interested in 3D printing and design.
 Kyle's professional background is in metallurgical research (correlating thermopower and fatigue life with microstructure) and undergraduate education in materials science for the University of Michigan, as well as outreach education for the Hands-On Museum in Ann Arbor.

 In his free time Kyle volunteers for Velocity Dance in Seattle, enjoys Tae Kwon Do, yoga, rock climbing, hiking, and complex board games, and spends time with his wife and two rescue rabbits.